-In this guide, you will discover the ultimate bucket list for the Garden Isle, including all of the best things to do in Kauai.
-This includes stunning places like Queen’s Bath that you have to see to believe, epic helicopter adventures over the Na Pali coast, waterfall chasing, snorkeling, and more.
+In this guide, you will discover the ultimate bucket list for the Garden Isle!
+This includes lists, details, photos, and information on all of the best things to do on Kauai.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 If you would like a printable version of this Kauai bucket list, simply click the button below!

 🏝 Best Things to do in Kauai Overview

 Each item presented in this list will be discussed in detail below with images to help you visualize the adventure.
 However, this section will provide a quick reference of the ultimate Kauai bucket list.

 The Top 35 best things to do in Kauai are:

 - See the Na Pali Cliffs by Helicopter

 - Kayak the Wailua River

 - Go Waterfall Chasing